Sullivan String Quartet

 Laura Jean Goldberg, violin I

-LAURA JEAN GOLDBERG, violin, is a seasoned chamber musician, solo artist and teacher.
+LAURA JEAN GOLDBERG, violin I, is a seasoned chamber musician, solo artist and teacher.
 A graduate of The Juilliard School, she performed as soloist with the BSO and is a member of the Chamber Music Faculty at The Juilliard School in the pre-college division.
-She was a student of Lewis Kaplan at Juilliard and Charles Castleman at the Castleman Quartet Program.
 As a founding member of the Cassatt Quartet, Goldberg was a prizewinner at Banff, Coleman, and Fischoff competitions, held residencies at Juilliard, Yale, Tanglewood, Caramoor, and performed internationally.
+Ms. Goldberg studied with Lewis Kaplan at Juilliard and Charles Castleman at the Castleman Quartet Program.
 She has worked with contemporary composers including Henri Dutilleux, David Diamond, George Crumb, and Julia Wolfe.
-Goldberg teaches at Belvoir Terrace, a summer camp empowering young women through the arts in Lenox MA, and is the founder of ArtsAhimsa Music for Peace, a concert organization and chamber music festival where amateur and professional musicians play together in a supportive community setting.
-She is a board member of the Dvořák American Heritage Association.
+Goldberg teaches at Belvoir Terrace in Lenox MA, and is the founder/director of ArtsAhimsa Music for Peace.
+She is a board member of the Dvořák American Heritage Association in NYC where she curates two concerts annually.

 Anat Malkin, violin II